adobe-marketing-cloud-mobile/aemmobile/README.md

 * Chrome for debugging via chrome://inspect

 ## Installation
-You need npm installed to run the command line tool
+You need npm installed to run the command line tool.
+On Windows, run commands in PowerShell instead of Command Prompt.

 1. Install npm:
     https://nodejs.org/en/